tiredofit/docker-db-backup/README.md

 | `PARALLEL_COMPRESSION` | Use multiple cores when compressing backups `TRUE` or `FALSE` - Default `TRUE` |
 | `SPLIT_DB` | If using root as username and multiple DBs on system, set to TRUE to create Seperate DB Backups instead of all in one. - Default `FALSE` |

+When using compression with MongoDB, only `GZ` compression is possible.

 **Backing Up to S3 Compatible Services**